MORE ON MINDFULNESS: NEVER MIND THE MIND

 Share:

 The advocacy of mindfulness meditation in secular society continues to get attention.
-A Washington Post news article (“Meditation and Mindfulness May Give Your Brain a Boost” by Carolyn Butler (http://www.washingtonpost.com/wp-dyn/content/article/2011/02/14/AR2011021405973.html) promotes mindfulness as a way to reduce stress and tension.
+A Washington Post news article, “Meditation and Mindfulness May Give Your Brain a Boost” by Carolyn Butler, promotes mindfulness as a way to reduce stress and tension.

-Buddhism believes that everyone is ignorant of true reality and is trapped in the delusion that they are an individual in a real world.
-Buddhism teaches that the self does not exist; belief in self is a result of attachment to this world.
-The mind is part of this delusion, so thoughts are in the way of realizing ultimate truth.
-Therefore, mindfulness, which is not only a form of meditation but is also a way of viewing the world, is essential in Buddhism.
-Mindfulness helps cultivate detachment, which leads to lessening attachment and eventual enlightenment and liberation.
+Buddhism teaches that everyone is ignorant of true reality and is trapped in the delusion that they are an individual in a real world.
+Buddhism teaches that the self does not exist; belief in self is a result of attachment to this world due to the five aggregates or skandhas: form, feeling, perception, mental formation, and consciousness (the latter is awareness of the other four skandhas).
+The mind is part of this delusion/attachment, so thoughts are in the way of realizing the true nature of reality.
+Therefore, mindfulness, which is not only a form of meditation but is a way of viewing the world, is essential in Buddhism.
+Mindfulness helps cultivate detachment, which leads to lessening attachment and escaping rebirth, leading to eventual enlightenment and liberation from rebirth.

 Stress is the Newest Bogeyman